Director’s Remuneration Strategy

 For those Directors already aligned with the personal allowance, salaries will remain at £12,570 per annum, £1,047.50 per month or £241.73 per week.

 For R&D intensive businesses it may be appropriate to pay additional salary over and above option three in order to maximise R&D tax credit claims.
 This should be discussed with your Clive Owen LLP relationship partner.
+You may also wish to refer to our salary vs dividends post budget 2025 article.

-If you require a change in salary then please advise us before 6th April 2025.
+If you require a change in salary then please advise us before 1st April 2026.

 Should you have any queries please do not hesitate to contact your Relationship Partner.